redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=SS, answer=[4]

-On line 8, the color property value in the `style` attribute are separated by what character?
+On line 8, the color property value in `style` attribute are separated by what character?

 - `.` period